 When to see lavender

 Lavender can bloom from June to August, depending on the weather conditions.
-So it’s advisable to call the local tourist office for an estimate of the best time and location to see the blooms.
+So it’s advisable to call the local tourist office or check online for an estimate of the best time and location to see the blooms.

 You Might Also Like